sachin327/multiple-digit-recognizer-/README.md

 # multiple-digit-recognizer

  # Here i am using sliding window technic to select all the possible part of image and checking for actual image vs background image.
 Then if it is not a background image then passing it to another model which detect its value(digit no. 0 to 9).After that using IOU and NON MAX SUPPRESION eleminate all unwanted predictions we have our final output image.
+And i have got about 98 % accuracy

 # Input image